RafGarn/gitRepo/README.md

 # Network Id: 192.168.4.0/24

-In order to devide it to 8 subnets you'll need /27.
+In order to divide it to 8 subnets you'll need /27.
 In each of the networks you''l have 32 total addresses and 30 usable hosts.

 192.168.4.0 /27